AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/project-setup.md

 ### Download and configure the project

 In the Beta phase of the Starter Kit project, an Adobe Commerce representative will send you a ZIP file containing the Starter Kit repo.
-For GA, the Starter Kit will be available from Adobe Commerce Marketplace.
+For GA, the Starter Kit will be available in the Adobe Commerce Marketplace.

 1. Download and unzip the Starter Kit repo.